AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-how-to-configure-microsoft-authentication.md

 5. Under "Platforms," click **Add Platform** and select "Web".

 6. Under "Redirect URIs" supply the endpoint for your application, then click **Save**.

+    >[!NOTE]
-	>[AZURE.NOTE]Your redirect URI is the URL of your application appended with the path, _/.auth/login/microsoftaccount/callback_.
+    >Your redirect URI is the URL of your application appended with the path, _/.auth/login/microsoftaccount/callback_.
 For example, `https://contoso.chinacloudsites.cn/.auth/login/microsoftaccount/callback`.
     >Make sure that you are using the HTTPS scheme.

 7. Under "Application Secrets," click **Generate New Password**.
 Make note of the value that appears.
 Once you leave the page, it will not be displayed again.

+    > [!IMPORTANT]
-    > [AZURE.IMPORTANT] The password is an important security credential.
+    > The password is an important security credential.
 Do not share the password with anyone or distribute it within a client application.

 ## <a name="secrets"> </a>Add Microsoft Account information to your App Service application